google/comprehensive-rust/src/chromium/interoperability-with-cpp.md

 Students may ask - why do we still need `allow_unsafe = true`?

 The broad answer is that no C/C++ code is "safe" by the normal Rust standards.
-Calling back and forth C/C++ from Rust may do arbitrary things to memory, and compromise the safety of Rust's own data layouts.
+Calling back and forth to C/C++ from Rust may do arbitrary things to memory, and compromise the safety of Rust's own data layouts.
 Presence of _too many_ `unsafe` keywords in C/C++ interop can harm the signal-to-noise ratio of such a keyword, and is [controversial][3], but strictly, bringing any foreign